What is NF2-related-Schwannomatosis (NF2)?

 - being nervous, losing confidence, or becoming distressed and withdrawn

 When a child with NF2 joins your class, it will be helpful to talk with their parents at an early stage about what the diagnosis means for their child and to understand if there are any significant health problems that will impact on the school day.
 This will enable you to be clear about what support, if any, the child needs and to have a plan in place.

 Children with NF do face challenges on a day to day basis.
 Helping them to develop the skills to deal with these confidently is a challenge but brings great rewards both for the child and their teachers.
 It is a real investment for their future.
 At Nerve Tumours UK, we want to make sure you receive the best support, all of this information below will ensure that this is possible.

 School Information pack

-This pack helps the school’s professionals understand and support children with Neurofibromatosis, helping them to gain the best quality education.
-This information pack is designed to give head teachers, SENCO's and relevant school staff a chance to build their own relationship with Nerve Tumours UK’s Support Specialists.
+This pack helps the school’s professionals understand and support children with NF, helping them to gain the best quality education.
+This information pack is designed to give Head Teachers, SENCO's and relevant school staff, a chance to build their own relationship with Nerve Tumours UK’s Support Specialists.

 If you would like to request a pack please email firstname.lastname@example.org (All school pack requests must come from the school itself).

 Nerve Tumours UK Specialist Support

 Nerve Tumours UK helps fund a team of Support Specialists in a number of regions across the United Kingdom.
 These specialists work to improve the lives of those affected by NF and provide crucial support to patients and families.

 Another service we work to maintain is our National Helpline.
 Open Mondays, Wednesdays and Fridays 9am - 5pm, if you need someone to talk to or some help getting to the right place.
 Call 07939 046 030 or email email@example.com.